Research Data Leeds Repository

 Dimers of D76N-β2-microglobulin display potent anti-amyloid aggregation activity

-Maya-Martinez, Roberto and Xu, Yong and Guthertz, Nicolas and Walko, Martin and Sobott, Frank and Karamanos, Theodoros and Breeze, Alex L. and Radford, Sheena E. (2022) Dimers of D76N-β2-microglobulin display potent anti-amyloid aggregation activity.
+Maya-Martinez, Roberto and Xu, Yong and Guthertz, Nicolas and Walko, Martin and Sobott, Frank and Karamanos, Theodoros and Breeze, Alexander L. and Radford, Sheena E. (2022) Dimers of D76N-β2-microglobulin display potent anti-amyloid aggregation activity.
 University of Leeds.
 [Dataset] https://doi.org/10.5518/1159

 Dataset description